 Master's Degree Requirements

-NJIT offers Master's degrees in a variety of disciplines through the five degree granting colleges and schools: Newark College of Engineering, College of Science and Liberal Arts, Ying Wu College of Computing, Martin Tuckman School of Management, and College of Architecture and Design.
+NJIT offers Master's degrees in a variety of disciplines through the five degree granting colleges and schools: Newark College of Engineering, Jordan Hu College of Science and Liberal Arts, Ying Wu College of Computing, Martin Tuckman School of Management, and College of Architecture and Design.
 NJIT also offers master's degrees in interdisciplinary areas that may include coursework from a number of colleges or schools.
 The programs are flexibly arranged to allow new specializations and to allow new programs to be developed in response to changing needs.
 All current programs are listed in another section of the catalog.
 Students seeking more than one Master's degree should consult the Office of Admissions and the Office of Graduate Studies.
 There are options available that can reduce the time and number of credits for completion of the second degree.

 Most master's degree programs require a minimum of 30 credits to complete.
 Some master's degree programs, particularly those in professional areas, require additional credits beyond 30 credits.
 Specific program sections of the catalog describe these requirements.
 In general, courses for master's programs must be numbered at the 600 level or above; some programs will allow up to two courses numbered 500-599.
 Some programs may also require a master's thesis or a project.